The Complete Guide to Uluwatu Area Surf Spots

 Padang Padang Lefts needs a big swell to work.
 But Baby Padang works well with a much smaller swell.

-The wave at Baby Padang breaks both left and right and works best on a small to medium size swell.
+The wave at Baby Padang breaks both left and right and works best on a small to medium sized swell.

 You’ll want to surf Baby Padang on a day when the swell is not much more than head high.
 When there is a big swell, then the wave breaks too fast and the current becomes very strong.